By default, EventPilot projects are set up to display a session rating.

 - Create a new survey by clicking the Plus button

-- Use the Filter icon to limit this particular survey to specific session types.
+- Use the Filter icon beside the dropdown to limit this particular survey to specific session types.
 For examples, if you have session type Workshop, you may create a very different survey than all the sessions of type Social Events.
 Once a filter is applied, the icon will display in blue to indicate that this particular survey is only shown in certain sessions.

 - Click the pencil button to edit your survey and add questions